-Among the technologies emerging toward creating a fundamentally energy efficient interconnect, photonics is perhaps the most promising to enable a transition to a new generation of scaled extreme performance computing systems [25].
+Among the technologies emerging toward creating a fundamentally energy efficient interconnect, photonics is perhaps the most promising to enable a transition to a new generation of scaled extreme performance computing systems [27].
 Optical technologies can directly impact the critical communications challenges within computing systems through their remarkable capabilities to generate, transmit, and receive ultra-high bandwidth densities with fundamentally superior power efficiencies and with inherent immunity to noise and degradation.
 Unlike prior generations of photonic technologies, recent breakthroughs in silicon photonics offer the possibility of creating highly-integrated platforms with dimensions and fabrication processes compatible with electronic logic and memory devices.
-During the past decade, a series of major breakthroughs in silicon photonic devices has demonstrated that all the components that are necessary to build chip-scale photonic interconnect components (e.g. modulators, filters, switches, detectors) can be fabricated using common CMOS processes.
+During the past decade, a series of major breakthroughs in silicon photonic interconnect components (e.g. modulators, filters, switches, detectors) can be fabricated using common CMOS processes.